lzim/mtl/blue/session09/s09_facilitator/mtl_session09_say.md

 ### Review Past Experiment

-### 1. Log in to your individual or team world at mtl.how/sim
+### 1. Log in to your individual or team world at mtl.how/sim.

 ### 2. Review your saved runs.
-Rename your saved runs if you feel you need to
+Rename your saved runs if you feel you need to.

 - Now is a time you can review your saved runs in the Experiment Maintenance section.

-### 3. Review the data files you have uploaded for use and make sure you have what you want
+### 3. Review the data files you have uploaded for use and make sure you have what you want.

 - You can also review the data files you have uploaded in the Team Data Menu Maintenance section.

 ### 4. You can Join Current Session or Start a New Session.
-If you Start a New Session select the team data file you’d like to use
+If you Start a New Session select the team data file you’d like to use.

 ### 5. To refresh your memory and pick up where you left off last time, select the experiment from the last session and check the box to include text from this session in Expanded Outputs text fields.
-Review those text fields
+Review those text fields.

 - What did we learn last time?